isomerpages/csc-knowledge/_ethos-issue-27/Strategising AI at the National Level.md

 <p>AI is reshaping decision-making processes across different verticals in society and is thus increasingly becoming a focal point for political and security considerations.
 Two main concerns arise from this: the first is to do with <b>integrity of the information ecosystem,</b> and the second involves <b>biases that accompany AI-enabled decision-making.</b></p>

+<p>With the capacity to reveal hidden variables and suggest potential correlations or causal relationships, AIdriven analytics can aid fraud detection, optimise resource allocation, and support more informed decision-making across different government functions.
+To support this, the Canadian government, for instance, has implemented a ‘Directive on Automated Decision-MakingSystems’ <a href="#notestop"><sup>19</sup></a> and created a ‘Pre-qualified AI Vendor Procurement Program’ <a href="#notestop"><sup>20</sup></a> to improve the accountability of AI tools utilised by government agencies.</p>